Q-Zee/DWave/README.md

 Before diving into the more complex solver for aviation (Example 3 below), consider examples 1 and 2 below solving small toy problems and which gives a perspective on the Quantum Annealing approach to solving optimization problems.

+You can load the code directly in your DWave Leap account [here](https://ide.dwavesys.io/#https://github.com/q-zee/DWave) If running the code on your python unstallation, some of the examples require you to set the API token in the notebook or python code.

 ## Example 1 - 🐺 🐐 🥗 Solving the Wolf-Goat-Cabbage riddle using CQM

 This is a nice little problem for the Quantum Annealer to solve using CQM.